 Founded in 1996, Issues in Science and Technology is a policy journal published by the United States National Academies of Sciences, Engineering, and Medicine; and Arizona State University.
 According to their about page, “The journal is a forum for discussion of public policy related to science and technology.”

 The website provides a Masthead on their about page that indicates Daniel Sarewitz is the editor-in-chief.

 Read our profile on the United States government and media.

 Funded by / Ownership

 Issues in Science and Technology are published by the National Academies of Sciences, Engineering, and Medicine and copyrighted through Arizona State University.
 Revenue is derived through subscription sales.

 Analysis / Bias

 The website also offers a section for news, current events, and trends such as this: Clear Talk Needed on New Coronavirus and this EPA Reducing Waterway Protection.
-Both of these news stories are properly sourced.
+Both of these news stories are appropriately sourced.

-Editorially, Issues in Science and Technology covers politics as it relates to science and technology and with minimal bias such as this: Trump v.
+Editorially, Issues in Science and Technology covers politics as it relates to science and technology and with minimal bias, such as this: Trump v.
 Reagan: Who Proposed Largest Cuts in Research Spending?
 Although they take left-leaning positions on climate change and conservation, they always promote pro-science information and are consistently factual.